 “READY IN 3” – Classes offered through the Henry Country Health Center.
-Contact Gary French for more details.
+Contact Gary French (information below) for more details.

 Be prepared for emergencies with a small “Get Home Bag” in your car or office.
 This bag would contain the items you would need to walk home in the case of a major emergency.
 Here is a list of possible items to include in your GHB (depending upon how far away from home you are):

 - Comfortable pair of walking shoes and two pair of socks

 - Water (a minimum of a half-gallon).
 Summer time heat may require more.

 - High calorie snacks (make sure to rotate every six months) like beef jerky, fruit snacks, granola bars, etc.

 - Mylar blanket

 - First Aid kit (including OTC pain killers, foot powder and mole skin)

 - Optional – personal water filter straw.
 These are light weight, relatively inexpensive and can be used to get drinkable water from any source.